 In the opinion of many scholars, the construction of this passage, with the double use of the Greek article, i.e., the ones who know not God, and the ones who obey not the gospel, indicates that two classes of persons are in view.

 Samuel Green suggested that “two distinct classes, incurring different degrees of punishment” are under consideration (1907, p.
 199; cf. Robertson 1931, 45).

 Can we affirm, contrary to this statement, that some will be saved who never knew God, or who did not obey the gospel?

 Many writers make this presumptuous assumption, but he who does so, does so presumptuously.

 When Peter asked the rhetorical question, “What shall be the end of them who obey not the gospel of God?”
 (1 Pet.
 4:17), he didn’t appear to leave the question open to idle speculation.

 One must also recall that, in one of his teaching illustrations, Jesus declared that even those who “knew not” the Lord’s will, but did things “worthy” of condemnation, will be punished by the returning Master (Lk.
 12:47-48).

 Some Concluding Points

 There are difficult issues that we simply must leave in the hands of our all-wise and benevolent God.
-We are neither knowledgable enough to see through the fog of our limited information, nor are we righteous enough (we tend to err on the side of human weakness) to presume to say what “should be” the case.
+We are neither knowledgable enough to see through the fog of our limited information, nor are we righteous enough to presume to say what “should be” the case.
+So often we tend to err on the side of human weakness.